 Blu-Ray Hardware and VMware Settings

 You will need a server.
-I am using my Datacenter in a Box Build and run the ARM on Ubuntu Linux 16.04 LTS under VMware.
+You can use Ubuntu on bare metal or run it under VMware (some have gotten it to work under Proxmox).
+I am using my Datacenter in a Box Build and run the ARM on Ubuntu Linux LTS under VMware.
 At first I tried using an external USB Blu-Ray drive but the VM didn’t seem to be able to get direct access to it.
-My server case has a slim-DVD slot on it so I purchased the Panasonic UJ160 Blu-Ray Player Drive because it was one of the cheaper Blu-Ray drives.
+Unfortunately my server case only has a slim-DVD slot on it so I’m using an LG BT30N (these can be found on eBay).

 I wasn’t sure if VMware would recognize the Blu-Ray functions on the drive but it does!
 Once physically installed edit the VM properties so that it uses the host device as the CD/DVD drive and then select the optical drive.

 I kept getting this error while trying to rip a movie:

 MSG:3031,0,1,”Drive BD-ROM NECVMWar VMware IDE CDR10 1.00 has RPC protection that can not be bypassed.
 Change drive region or update drive firmware from http://tdb.rpc1.org.
 Errors likely to follow.”,”Drive %1 has RPC protection that can not be bypassed.
 Change drive region or update drive firmware from http://tdb.rpc1.org.
 Errors likely to follow.”,”BD-ROM NECVMWar VMware IDE CDR10 1.00″

 After doing a little research I found out DVD and Blu-Ray players have region codes that only allow them to play movies in the region they were intended–by default the Panosonic drive shipped with a region code set to 0.